rewritelabs/math_solver_plugin_remnote/README.md

 No, shared math is visible to everyone as it's stored in RemNote's math blocks.
 You only need the plugin to edit and calculate new expressions.

-**What happens after my free trial ends?**

-You will lose the ability to edit or create new math expressions until you purchase the full version.
-Your existing math notes will remain visible but cannot be modified.

 **Can I use this offline?**

 Yes, no internet connection is required to use the plugin.

 ## Data Privacy

-- **Payment Processing**: Customer payment data is securely handled by Stripe.
 - **Usage Analytics**: We collect a daily usage pings to monitor plugin adoption.
 This data is anonymous and helps us improve the plugin.
 - **Mathematical Content**: Your math expressions and calculations are stored in the RemNote app.